Instead of taking a hard look at themselves, a lot of people try to discredit vegans, to justify their positions.

 It’s not possible or practical to avoid them, which is why it’s completely reasonable for vegans to use batteries.

 It’s also not possible to know if gelatin is used in the batteries you own (not exactly common information).
+It’s similar to the possibility of LCD screens having cholesterol.

 As more people go vegan, product information in niche cases like these will become more available, and clearly vegan substitutes will be developed.